 Any student achieving below their target grade is subject to additional support to enable them to ‘catch-up and keep up’.

 There are three Progress Points within the year.
 At each of these, the student will be formally assessed and a report published for parent.
 These will give feedback on current progress related to target grade as well as effort and behaviour.

-SIMS Learning Gateway gives you access to data about your child and their progress.
-The reports that we provide are available digitally and are supported with an historic archive of previous reports.
-Reports are published each half-term on the Parent App with students receiving a paper copy.
+The Parent App gives you access to data about your child and their progress.
+The reports that we provide are published each half-term on the Parent App with students receiving a paper copy.